-- UBI improves the mental health of recipients because it reduces conditions of scarcity, poverty, and financial insecurity, major sources of stress for millions of people.
+- UBI improves the mental health of recipients because it reduces conditions of scarcity, poverty, and financial insecurity, which are major sources of stress for millions of people.

 - UBI helps people make smarter decisions.
 Studies have shown that people in straits of economic insecurity have a reduced cognitive ability equal to 13 IQ points.
 UBI would provide the security people need to focus on important things like their families.

 - UBI improves physical health.
-With increased economic security, people are less prone to stresses, disease, and self-destructive behavior.
-A UBI experiment in Canada saw hospitalization rates go down 8.5%.
+With increased economic security, people are less prone to stress, disease, and self-destructive behavior.
+A UBI experiment in Canada saw hospitalization rates go down 8.5 percent.

 - UBI increases art production, nonprofit work and caring for loved ones because it provides a supplementary income for those interested in labor that isn’t supported by the market.

 - UBI improves labor market efficiency because fewer workers are stuck in jobs that are a bad fit.
-National productivity will improve because people will be able to seek work that is more rewarding and promote higher job satisfaction.
+National productivity will improve because people will be able to seek work that is more rewarding which will promote higher job satisfaction.

 - UBI improves relationships by reducing domestic violence, child abuse, financial stresses, and sources of conflict.
 It ensures that everyone has an optimistic sense of his or her own future and has the mobility to get out of abusive relationships.

 It’s amazing what a steady source of money can do to transform people’s lives.
-We can experience it here in America if we adopt the Freedom Dividend; we are the wealthiest and most technologically advanced society in human history.
-It’s time to invest in our people.
+We can experience it here in America if we adopt a universal basic income.
+We are the wealthiest and most technologically advanced society in human history; it’s time to invest in our people.

-Imagine your life and that of everyone you know with an extra $1,000 per month – how would you spend it?
+Imagine your life and the lives of everyone you know with an extra $1,000 per month – how would you spend it?
 How would things change?

 Would it stack with Social Security or Veteran’s Disability benefits?

-Those who served our country and are facing a disability because of it will continue to receive their benefits on top of the Freedom Dividend.
+Those who served our country and are facing a disability as a result will continue to receive their benefits on top of the $1,000 per month.

-Social Security retirement benefits stack with the Freedom Dividend.
+Social Security retirement benefits stack with UBI.
 Since it is a benefit that people pay into throughout their lives, that money is properly viewed as belonging to them, and they shouldn’t need to choose.

-SSDI is based on earned work credits.
-SSI is a means-tested program.
-You can collect both SSDI and the Freedom Dividend.
+Social Security Disability Insurance (SSDI) is based on earned work credits.
+Supplemental Security Income (SSI) is a means-tested program.
+You can collect both SSDI and $1,000 a month.
 Most people who are legally disabled receive both SSDI and SSI.
-Under the Freedom Dividend, those who are legally disabled would have a choice between collecting SSDI and the Freedom Dividend, or collecting SSDI and SSI, whichever is more generous.
+Under the universal basic income, those who are legally disabled would have a choice between collecting SSDI and the $1,000, or collecting SSDI and SSI, whichever is more generous.

 Even some people who receive more than $1,000 a month in SSI would choose to take the Freedom Dividend because it has no preconditions.
-The Freedom Dividend removes these requirements and guarantees an income, regardless of other factors.
+Basic income removes these requirements and guarantees an income, regardless of other factors.